 Get Rich, Lucky Bitch!
 Release Your Money Blocks and Live a First Class Life

 I was a late reader of this book, I have been a follower of Denise for some time and her teachings on money mindsets are priceless.
-This book is easy read, and once I picked it up I could not put it down.
+This book is easy to read, and once I picked it up I could not put it down.
 It breaks manifesting down into easy to follow steps and helps you think about what might be holding you back.
 I could feel Denise’s passion and enthusiasm on the subject as I read.

 You can look inside and grab a copy of Get Rich, Lucky Bitch here.